mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

 #### Community Success

-* Ensure devs are aware and included on community contribution projects.
+* Ensure devs are aware and included on community contribution projects
-* Prep Help Wanted tickets with specifications on feature and designs as needed.
+* Prep Help Wanted tickets with specifications on feature and designs as needed
-* Help teams come up with and prepare community contribution campaigns.
+* Help teams come up with and prepare community contribution campaigns
-* Answer questions and coordinate resources to community contributors.
+* Answer questions and coordinate resources to community contributors
-* Review community contributed PRs.
+* Review community contributed PRs

 #### Mattermost Forum